THE WORKBOOK DIARIES

 These were the days when agencies and newspaper art departments ‘biked over’ their layouts - In the 1990’s Fax machines came along and enabled this information to be received by everyone concerned within minutes and at little cost, all hard to imagine in this digital age.

-I am hoping to release a story’ a month which will include not only all the standard stuff - who and what it was for, any lay outs and briefs, how the finished article was shot, the camera equipment used, all the technical details and any awards connected to the campaign.
+The stories will gradually be released, they will include who and what they were for, any layouts and briefs, how the finished article was shot, the camera equipment used, all the technical details and any awards connected to the campaign.
 Assistants, art directors model makers, location finders and producers all of whom helped create, will contribute.

 Here we tell some of the’ back of house’ story the snaps taken on set or location, any problems or disasters and how we overcame them, the fun we had..